 Dinner: Salads, rolls, etc. are not to be taken away for consumption at other meals.
 Seconds and/or leftovers, if available, are provided only after 7:30 pm.
 If you have leftovers at dinner, please use your own containers.

 Breakfast: Guests are welcome at breakfast.
-Cash (exact change) may be used for walk-in tickets.
-Please leave the ticket or cash in the jar in the Servery.
+Cash (exact change) may be used for walk-in guests.
+Please leave cash in the jar in the Servery.
 Guests may also pay at the Servery during the dinner service the night before with Visa/Mastercard/Debit.

 Flexible Dining Options